junxit/us-congress-bills-119/metadata.md

 - 2025-05-08 — Introduced in Senate
 - 2025-05-08 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2025-07-16 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported without amendment favorably.
+- 2025-07-29 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Ernst without amendment.
+Without written report.
+- 2025-07-29 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Ernst without amendment.
+Without written report.
+- 2025-07-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 131.